-Figure 22.
+Figure 25.
 Observed and modelled particulate organic nitrogen and phosphorus concentrations at selected sites.
 Scenarios include with and without both commonwealth environmental water (CEW) and The Living Murray water (TLMW).

-Figure 23.
+Figure 26.
 Modelled ammonium (NH4), phosphate (PO4) and silica (SiO2) exports with and without environmental flows.
 Scenarios include with and without both commonwealth environmental water (CEW) and The Living Murray water (TLMW).
+Positive loads are exports passed a designated boundary, including Wellington (from the Murray River to Lake Alexandrina); Barrage Total (from Lower Lakes to Coorong); Murray Mouth (from the Murray Mouth to the Southern Ocean).

-Figure 24.
+Figure 27.
 Modelled particulate organic phosphorus (POPL) and nitrogen (PONL) exports with and without environmental flows.
 Scenarios include with and without both commonwealth environmental water (CEW) and The Living Murray water (TLMW).

-Given uncertainty in the modelled outputs of chlorophyll a concentrations, there was no apparent influence of environmental watering on chlorophyll a concentrations (Figure 25).
+Given uncertainty in the modelled outputs of chlorophyll a concentrations, there was no apparent influence of environmental watering on chlorophyll a concentrations (Figure 28).
 As a result, differences in modelled exports between the scenarios were largely a result of differences in discharge.
 The modelling suggests there was a steady increase in the exports of chlorophyll a from the Murray River and Lower Lakes, with environmental water contributing to approximately 40% of the total exports (Figure 26).
 Environmental watering also contributed significantly to export of chlorophyll a from the Murray Mouth, which appeared to be a result of the combined effect of the two water sources of environmental water.
-The export from the Murray Mouth was lower than that of the Lower Lakes, suggesting retention of chlorophyll a, with environmental watering increasing exports (Figure 26).
+The export from the Murray Mouth was lower than that of the Lower Lakes, suggesting retention of chlorophyll a within the system.
+Exports of total suspended solids followed a similar pattern as chlorophyll a, with environmental watering increasing exports (Figure 26).
 Within the Lower Murray River, the magnitude of exports was proportional to the total discharge, although additional exports from the Lower Lakes and Murray Mouth only occurred when both sources of environmental water were provided.

-Figure 25.
+Figure 28.
 Observed and modelled (with and without environmental watering) chlorophyll a concentrations and turbidity with and without environmental flows.
 Scenarios include with and without both commonwealth environmental water (CEW) and The Living Murray water (TLMW).

-Figure 26.
+Figure 29.
 Modelled chlorophyll a (TCHLA) and total suspended solid (TSS) exports with and without environmental flows.
 Scenarios include with and without both commonwealth environmental water (CEW) and The Living Murray water (TLMW).